 The chiropractors insurance carrier was unwilling to pay the $2M policy limits that they had purchased to cover them and their clinic for malpractice.
 This made a trial necessary.
 The jury returned a verdict and found damages of $6,291,379.64.

-Quick obtained a substantial confidential settlement with hospital for surgeon leaving surgical instrument in client during surgery, which caused client severe pain and disability.
+Quick obtained a substantial confidential settlement with a hospital for a surgeon leaving a surgical instrument in the client during surgery, which caused client severe pain and disability.

 Liz and Matt Quick obtained a settlement for $175,000 for injuries to Mr. Jackson's finger caused when a vase collapsed in his hands.
 The case required extensive litigation in both tribal and superior court before the defendant's insurer was willing to make a reasonable settlement offer on the claim.

-Liz Quick obtained a $500,000 settlement for a 4 year-old girl who suffered serious burns when a firework exploded under her lawn chair.
+Liz Quick obtained a $500,000 settlement for a four-year-old girl who suffered serious burns when a firework exploded under her lawn chair.